 In cases that represent a serious threat to public health and have the potential for a wide geographic impact, WHO will consult with the reporting focal point, and assess the need for the issue of a medical product alert.

-This classification will only be conducted where sufficient information exists to make a determination beyond reasonable doubt.
-The classification allows cases within each category to be compared and analysed in much more detail than previously and for that information to be disseminated to Member States.
-This analysis provides policy makers with detailed information identifying the emerging trends quickly, better informing post market surveillance and more focused investment for capacity building and regulatory strengthening.
+The data analysis equips policy makers and regulators with detailed information identifying the emerging trends quickly, better informing post market surveillance and more focused investment for capacity building and regulatory strengthening.

-The system aims to facilitate a more accurate assessment of the scope, scale and socio-economic harm caused by SSFFC medical products and to contribute and assist in the work of the Member State Mechanism on SSFFC medical products.
+The system aims to facilitate a more accurate assessment of the scope, scale and socio-economic harm caused by SF medical products and to contribute and assist in the work of the Member State Mechanism on SF medical products.

-During 2016 all trained focal points will be able to search the database through a secure link to check if a suspected SSFFC medical product has already been reported to WHO, report products through a secure web portal and access photograph libraries of confirmed SSFFC medical products.
-Further regional workshops are planned in Singapore and Indonesia.
+Starting in 2016, all trained focal points are able to search the WHO database through a secure link to check if a suspected SF medical product has already been reported to WHO, report products through a secure web portal and access photograph libraries of confirmed SF medical products.

-Advice on reporting a suspected SSFFC medical product
+Advice on reporting a suspected SF medical product

 In emergencies please contact: email@example.com